TheEMRMusic/Anti-blog/src/posts/DasKapitaljahr.md

 I think that more than anything, this reading project has taught me a new method of critical thinking.
 A new lens in which to view the world -- not just economically or socially, but perhaps even personally.
 Artistically.
 A way for me to better understand the people around me and our relationship to one another.

 I'll be honest: I've encountered the word "dialectic" probably a thousand times before I truly internalized it.
 It's one of those fantastic leftist buzzwords that force me to immediately check out of a conversation.
-A nice little dog whistle to pepper into your artistic statements or instagram posts so people know you're a True Marxist^TM^.
+A nice little dog whistle to pepper into your artistic statements or instagram posts so people know you're a True Marxist (TM).
 Dialectical materialism.
 Dialectical naturalism.
 Hegelian dialectic.
 Marxist dialectic.
 I'd seen it so much, I had fooled myself into understanding it.
 And perhaps I did in context, but not conceptually.

 But throughout _Capital_, Marx breaks down his thought process in a way that allowed me to better understand the dialectical method, or at the very least his interpretation of it.
 He was a devout student of Hegel, and applied his critical method not just to philosophical ideas but to the development of history and the economy.